hakobtp/blog/postgresql/lock/1_Understanding_Locks.md

     when you read a table with `SELECT`.
 It usually does not block other queries, except very exclusive operations like `DROP TABLE` or `ALTER TABLE`.
 - **granted (true):** This means the lock is currently held, not just requested.

+This output is completely normal.
+When you run a `SELECT` on `pg_locks`, PostgreSQL automatically acquires an `AccessShareLock` on the table.
+- This type of lock is harmless.
+- It does not block other queries, except those requiring exclusive access, such as `DROP TABLE` or `ALTER TABLE`.
+- Essentially, `pg_locks` is showing the lock that your own query implicitly holds on the system catalog.

 ---

 - [Home](./../../README.md)